vita-epfl/monoloco/README.md

 # Webcam
 <img src="docs/webcam_short.gif" height=250 alt="example image" />

-MonoLoco can run on local notebooks with no GPU with low resolution images (e.g. 256x144).
+MonoLoco can run on personal computers with no GPU and low resolution images (e.g. 256x144).

-It support 3 types of visualizations: front, bird and combined
+It support 3 types of visualizations: `front`, `bird` and `combined` Multiple visualizations can be combined in different windows.

 The above gif has been obtained running on a Macbook the command:

 `python src/main.py predict --webcam --scale 0.2 --output_types combined --z_max 10`